|

 There is a lot of talk about "divisions" and "separation" and "othering" in the world right now and so many lamentations about whether we can heal the rifts and come together, and I tend to think it's incredibly simple, but also incredibly hard.
 Shifting culture and living in to new ways of being requires a specific set of principles and the willingness to fake it until we feel it, wrap our heads around these values and ideas and practice them until we can feel them in our bones and we've woven them in to the fabric of our lives and consciousness.
 I think the simple part is the cognitive part - the thought process and outlining of the values themselves (so long as we are willing to be curious but not critical, skeptical but not destructive, able to engage in conversations that explore the nuances without spending time explaining why this could never work).
 The harder part is feeling into it, taking that leap of faith into practice and trusting that we can both hold each other and be held by these principles.
 There are so many amazing people who have spent time and energy thinking about, talking about, researching the principles, the ways we can create systems of belonging that center the well-being of all of us (plants and animals and the entire connected web of nature included).
 I tend to believe they have come to some very solid conclusions that I've played with and want to share.
 The rest - the practicing, the faking it until you feel it, the setting aside your disbelief or fear or disdain and just seeing what happens when you try it - that's up to you, and that's the hard part.
 The best news is that it's only hard because it's new, because it goes against the very foundations of colonialism and capitalism and western culture (patriarchy, white supremacy, superiority culture) that we have all been steeped in for hundreds of years.
 It is increasingly clear to me that these old paradigms are failing us in spectacular ways, so what do we have to lose if we agree to try building and inhabiting systems of care and belonging?
 So what do folks think it will take to build systems of collective care and belonging?

-I am a writer and the founder of The SELF Project.
-She is the author of three books, One Teenager at a Time: Developing Self-Awareness and Critical Thinking in Adolescents, Happy Healthy Teens: Why Focusing on Relationship Works, and Truth Has a Different Shape.
+I am a writer and the founder of Connective Tissue Coaching & Consulting.
+I am the author of three books, One Teenager at a Time: Developing Self-Awareness and Critical Thinking in Adolescents, Happy Healthy Teens: Why Focusing on Relationship Works, and Truth Has a Different Shape.
 My work has also appeared in anthologies about food, reproductive rights, and cancer, as well as in online outlets like The Feminist Wire and Ms. Magazine.
 My work centers on relationship and I work with individuals, organizations, and families to remove barriers to effective communication and build psychological safety so that we can create resilient, connected communities.